andrewlee8247/ccdr/README.md

 [![Demo Video CD](https://i.ibb.co/PxxMmDJ/Demo7.png)](https://www.youtube.com/watch?v=QaKOCyyftqA&feature=youtu.be)

 #### Week 8: Test Application Component APIS and Create Cost Forecast with BigQuery ML and Billing API
-APIs used to build application components were tested and validated that they were working properly.APIs used include:
+APIs used to build application components were tested and validated that they were working properly.
+APIs used include:
 Google Cloud Storage, BigQuery, and BigQuery ML.
 A cost forecast was made using BigQuery ML and Google's billing export module, which exports daily usage to BigQuery.
 As development of the MVP was using a free tier account, no costs were predicted.